vector76/gridfinity_openscad/README.md

 * Magnet pockets are optional, or alternative diameters can be specified
 * User-selectable wall thickness and floor thickness
 * Generate a filled-in block as a starting point for generating other models (similar in spirit to [this](https://www.printables.com/model/210548-filled-in-gridfinity-boxes-for-customization))
-* Any number of subdivisions along X axis (only X subdivisions and only evenly spaced divisions are implemented)
+* Any number of subdivisions along X axis (only X subdivisions are implemented)
+* Irregular subdivisions along X axis (only X subdivisions are implemented)
 * Finger-slide for removing small parts, available as an option
 * Label feature available as an option
 * Label feature can cover entire X length or only part